-- Repairs to existing systems. - (1) A system determined to be in failure by the Board of Health shall be corrected in accordance with 310 CMR 15.353, Emergency Repair.
-If additional repair or replacement is required as determined by the Board of Health all work must be completed within 390 days of the date of the emergency repair.

-- (2) A system determined to be in failure at the time of a system inspection (310 CMR 15.301) shall be corrected as described in § 300-7.2. - (3) In the event that any person subject to an order from the Board of Health, pursuant to § 300-7.2 and 310 CMR 15.026, as the same may be from time to time amended, or such other applicable rule or regulation, does not repair a failed septic system within 390 days of the issuance of the Board's order, the Board of Health, after a properly noticed hearing in which the Board determines that the failed system presents a risk to the public's health, may cause such repairs to be made at the Board's direction and expense necessary to bring the system into compliance with these regulations and Title 5.
-The Board, its agents and contractors have the right to enter the premises of any person subject to a determination made pursuant to the preceding sentence for the purpose of repairing a failed septic system. - (4) Repairs to failed septic systems undertaken by the Board of Health pursuant to § 300-7.2 which cost \$5,000 or more shall comply with the relevant provisions of MGL c.
+- A. Repairs to existing systems. - (1) A system determined to be in failure by the Board of Health shall be corrected in accordance with 310 CMR 15.353, Emergency Repair.
+If additional repair or replacement is required as determined by the Board of Health all work must be completed within 30 days of the date of the emergency repair. - (2) A system determined to be in failure at the time of a system inspection (310 CMR 15.301) shall be corrected as described in §300-7.2. - (3) In the event that any person subject to an order from the Board of Health, pursuant to §300-7.2 and 310 CMR 15.026, as the same may be from time to time amended, or such other applicable rule or regulation, does not repair a failed septic system within 30 days of the issuance of the Board's order, the Board of Health, after a properly noticed hearing in which the Board determines that the failed system presents a risk to the public's health, may cause such repairs to be made at the Board's direction and expense necessary to bring the system into compliance with these regulations and Title 5.
+The Board, its agents and contractors have the right to enter the premises of any person subject to a determination made pursuant to the preceding sentence for the purpose of repairing a failed septic system. - (4) Repairs to failed septic systems undertaken by the Board of Health pursuant to § 300-7.2 shall comply with the relevant provisions of MGL c.
 30B.
-All expenses incurred by the Board of Health in repairing a failed septic system pursuant to § 300-7.2, including, but not limited to, costs attributable to the design, materials, construction, inspection, and oversight of the repairs and any legal expenses incurred, shall constitute a debt to the Town of Sharon and may be recovered from the owner by an action in contract.
+All expenses incurred by the Board of Health in repairing a failed septic system pursuant to §300-7.2, including, but not limited to, costs attributable to the design, materials, construction, inspection, and oversight of the repairs and any legal expenses incurred, shall constitute a debt to the Town of Sharon and may be recovered from the owner by an action in contract.
 Additionally, the Board of Health may impose a lien in accordance with the provisions of the second paragraph of MGL c.
-139, § 3A, for the cost of all repairs, as outlined above, undertaken under § 300-7.2.
+139, §3A, for the cost of all repairs, as outlined above, undertaken under § 300-7.2.
 Nothing in this regulation shall prohibit or otherwise limit the Board of Health from entering into agreements to repair failed septic systems pursuant to MGL c.
-111, § 127B 1/2. - B. Upgrades to existing systems.
-The following actions are required whenever a building permit must be obtained from the Sharon Building Inspector: - (1) Whenever a Minor Addition is proposed, a certified licensed System Inspector shall inspect the system.
-If the system is determined to be in failure as determined by Title 5, it shall be upgraded or replaced to meet current standards (or maximum feasible compliance) under Title 5 and this Article 7. - (2) Whenever a Major Addition is proposed, the following actions should be taken as applicable. - (a) For all systems constructed after 1995, a certified licensed System Inspector shall inspect the system.
-If the system is determined to be in failure as defined by Title 5, it shall be upgraded or replaced to meet current standards (or maximum feasible compliance) under Title 5 and Article 7. - (b) For systems constructed prior to 1995, the system shall be upgraded or replaced to meet current standards (or maximum feasible compliance) under Title 5 and Article 7.
+111, §127B 1/2. - B. Upgrades to existing systems.
+The following actions are required whenever a building permit must be obtained from the Sharon Building Inspector:

+- (1) Whenever a Minor Addition is proposed, a certified licensed System Inspector shall inspect the system.
+If the system is determined to be in failure as determined by Title 5, it shall be upgraded or replaced to meet current standards under Title 5 and this Article 7. - (2) Whenever a Major Addition is proposed, the following actions should be taken as applicable. - (a) For all systems a certified licensed System Inspector shall inspect the system.
+If the system is determined to be in failure as defined by Title 5, it shall be upgraded or replaced to meet current standards under Title 5 and Article 7. - (b) - (2) Any proposals which include an increase in design flow shall require the system to meet current standards under Title 5 and Article 7.